Guide · Published Apr 26, 2026 · 27 min read

 Illustrative example of a Layer 2 audit response.
 What a ChatGPT answer to a Layer 2 prompt might look like for the AI visibility tooling category.
 Actual responses vary across runs, models, and prompt phrasings — this is not a verbatim screenshot.

 Each Layer 2 prompt reveals a different leaderboard.
-These are not five versions of the same ranking.
-They are five competitive landscapes running in parallel.
+These are not five versions of the same ranking — they are five competitive landscapes running in parallel:

-Layer 3: Recommendation — Does AI Pick You and Hide Concerns?
+Layer 3: Recommendation — does AI pick you, and hide concerns?

 Lens 2 is the Concerns Test.
 When asked about you in isolation, what reservations does AI quietly surface?
 Tested by 3.1, 3.3, 3.4, and 3.5.